ObserveRTC/schemas/schemaList.md

  * **totalSamplesDuration**: The duration of the audio type media source
  * **echoReturnLoss**: if echo cancellation is applied on the media source, then this number represents the loss calculation defined in www.itu.int/rec/T-REC-G.168-201504-I/en
  * **echoReturnLossEnhancement**: www.itu.int/rec/T-REC-G.168-201504-I/en
+ * **droppedSamplesDuration**: .
+The total duration, in seconds, of samples produced by the device that got dropped before reaching the media source
+ * **droppedSamplesEvents**: A counter increases every time a sample is dropped after a non-dropped sample
+ * **totalCaptureDelay**: Total delay, in seconds, for each audio sample between the time the sample was emitted by the capture device and the sample reaching the source
+ * **totalSamplesCaptured**: The total number of captured samples reaching the audio source
  * **width**: The width, in pixels, of the last frame originating from the media source
  * **height**: The height, in pixels, of the last frame originating from the media source
- * **bitDepth**: The bitDepth, in pixels, of the last frame originating from the media source
  * **frames**: The total number of frames originated from the media source
  * **framesPerSecond**:  The number of frames origianted from the media source in the last second MediaCodecStats